Sania Mirza: 2010–2012: Injury, struggles & doubles specialization

 Mirza began her year at the Auckland Open where she won her first-round match against Stefanie Vögele, but was crushed by fourth seed Francesca Schiavone in the second round.
 Mirza then suffered two first-round losses at the Hobart International and the Australian Open.
 In February, she competed in the Pattaya Open as the sixth seed, but was upset by Tatjana Malek.
 She then played in Dubai but suffered a first-round defeat to Anabel Medina Garrigues.
 Mirza was forced to withdraw from the Miami Open, the Indian Wells Open and the Family Circle Cup due to a right wrist injury.
 This injury also caused her to pull out of the French Open.

 She returned at the Birmingham Classic, where she lost in the second round to Tamarine Tanasugarn in three sets.
 Mirza then fell in the qualifying at Eastbourne and also lost in the first round of Wimbledon; however, she did manage to finish runner-up at the GB Pro-Series Wrexham.
 Her bad form continued, as she lost in the second round of the Vancouver Open and qualifying rounds of both the Cincinnati Open and the Rogers Cup.
 Mirza won her first round match against Michelle Larcher de Brito at the US Open, but she went down against 20th seeded Anastasia Pavlyuchenkova in the second round.

 In September, Mirza competed in the Guangzhou International Open where she made her first quarterfinal of the season.
 She then lost in the first round of the Tashkent Open, in the qualifying draw of the Luxembourg Open, and the first round of the Taipei Ladies Open.
 In doubles, Mirza won in Guangzhou (with Edina Gallovits) and finished as a runner-up in Taipei (with Hsieh Su-wei).
 In October, she represented India at the 2010 Commonwealth Games as the second seed.
 She defeated Brittany Teei (Cook Islands), Marina Erakovic (New Zealand), and Olivia Rogowska (Australia) before losing to Australian Anastasia Rodionova in the final.
 In doubles, she partnered with fellow Indian, Rushmi Chakravarthi, losing in the semifinals to Anastasia Rodionova and Sally Peers (Australia).
 Mirza and Chakravarthi beat compatriots Poojashree Venkatesha and Nirupama Sanjeev to win the bronze medal.

 In November, she represented India at the 2010 Asian Games.
-The unseeded Indian defeated Chan Wing-yau in the first round.
+The unseeded Indian defeated Venise Chan in the first round.
 Next, she defeated sixth seed Zhang Shuai in straight sets to enter into quarterfinal.
 In the quarterfinal, Mirza won against second seed Tamarine Tanasugarn to move in semifinal, where she was defeated by third seed Akgul Amanmuradova and won bronze medal in singles.
 In mixed doubles, she partnered with India's Vishnu Vardhan losing in the finals to Chan Yung-jan and Yang Tsung-hua and won silver medal.
 In December, she went to Dubai to compete at the Al Habtoor Challenge.
 Coming unseeded, she won the tournament, defeating Ksenia Pervak, top seed Julia Görges and Evgeniya Rodina en route, and second seed Bojana Jovanovski in the final.